 We first think about whether we can actually do without something altogether, whether it is an overseas holiday (oh, they were the – pre-COVID – days!) or a takeaway coffee.
 There are no right or wrong answers, just conscious ones.

 For the things we cannot do without, can we reduce how much we need?
 Can we eat fewer meat meals?
-Can we use the car less often?
+How can we use the car less often?
 Can we do with fewer, better quality clothes?

 Reuse (and Repair)